11 common email marketing mistakes (and how to avoid making them)

 This is where testing comes in.

 Before sending an email to a mass audience, make it a habit to proofread and then send it to a test pool of yourself and a few other people in the business.
-Have people open it on different devices and check every link.
-This kind of testing can take ten minutes but save you the embarrassment (and even reputation damage) that comes with a glaring mistake.

-If you do still make an error with one of your emails, use it as an opportunity to provide more value to your audience.
-After sending the wrong message to its subscribers, ecommerce company Gobe (now Urth) owned the mistake and sent the below as a follow-up:
+If you do still make an error with one of your emails, use it as an opportunity to reconnect and provide more value to your audience.

-9. Using words on spam trigger lists
+Email marketing don’t #9: Use words on spam trigger lists

-Spam trigger lists are lists of words and phrases that email service providers (or at least their algorithms) look for when choosing whether to put a message in the recipient’s inbox or divert it to the junk folder.
+Spam trigger lists are words and phrases that email service providers (or at least their algorithms) look for when choosing whether to put a message in the recipient’s inbox or divert it to the junk folder.

 To make your emails attractive to readers and their ESPs, take the following steps:

-• Use the active voice in your writing where possible, creating sentences that have power
+• Use the active voice in your writing where possible, creating sentences that have power (e.g., “You can claim back two hours of your working day”)

 • Avoid excessively using punctuation and symbols that spam senders are known for, including too many exclamation points (!!!), question marks (???), ampersands (&) and asterisks (***)

-• Personalize emails with names and account information where possible
+• Personalize emails with names and account information where possible (e.g., “Hey [First name]”)

 • Segment your audience to ensure everything you send is relevant to its recipients

-10. Ignoring email marketing compliance legislation
+Email marketing don’t #10: Ignoring email marketing compliance legislation

 You risk being fined if you fail to comply with relevant legislation when sending marketing emails.

 CAN-SPAM is a US act passed in 2003 that gives email users the right to have businesses stop contacting them and outlines the penalties companies could incur if they don’t comply (up to $46,517 per email).
-It applies to all commercial emails, including those between businesses (B2B).

 1. Don’t use false or misleading header information